buzden/deptycheck/docs/source/tutorials/t07-beyond-fuel.md

   printLn fin
 ```

-### Run the experiment and observe the surprising result.
+### Run the experiment and observe the surprising result

 ```text
     --- Generating a large Fin with a tiny fuel budget (3) --- 97
 ```

 It works!
 Even with a tiny fuel budget, it successfully generated a very large `Fin` value.
 It did not fail or run out of fuel.

+### The Explanation

-### The Explanation.
-This is not magic. `deriveGen` is smart enough to analyze the `Fin` type and its `FS` constructor.
+This is not magic. `deriveGen` is smart enough to analyze the `Fin` type and its `FS` constructor

 `FS : Fin k -> Fin (S k)`

 It sees that the input `Fin k` is for a type whose index `k` is provably, *structurally smaller* than the output's index `S k`.
 Because the `Nat` index itself guarantees that the recursion will eventually terminate when it hits `Fin 0`, `deriveGen` does not need to use the `Fuel` parameter as a safety budget.
 It classifies this kind of recursion as __`StructurallyDecreasing`__.

 This optimization allows `deriveGen` to generate values for indexed, recursive data types like `Fin` and `Vect` much more efficiently than it can for simple recursive types like `PNat` or `List`.